zhullyb/monyhar/monyhar/docs/user_data_dir.md

 By default, CRD achieves this by setting `$CHROME_USER_DATA_DIR` in the session.
-Unfortunately this means that inside the session we don't get separate defaults for different channels (Stable, Beta, Dev) or for Chrome vs. Chromium.
+Unfortunately this means that inside the session we don't get separate defaults for different channels (Stable, Beta, Dev) or for Chrome vs. Monyhar.
 This can lead to profile version errors ("Your profile can not be used because it is from a newer version of Google Chrome").